mendesdanilo/VueCourse/README.md

 # VueCourse

-On October of 2021, a Vue course was purchased.
+Vue course purchased on October, 2021.

 Thank you Mr. Max and Black Friday for the experience.